 Most of the entrepreneurs want to understand the role of NBFCs in India before getting NBFC registration.
-For knowledge, the NBFCs (Non-Banking Financial Companies) are the companies which provide loans to the ones in need and similar services to their customers.
+For knowledge, the NBFCs (Non-Banking Financial Companies) are the companies that provide loans to the ones in need and similar services to their customers.
 They basically deal with the business of loans and funds along with the business of financial services, namely acquisition of shares, stock, bonds, debentures.
 A notable fact about them is that they do not include any institution whose principal business is that of agriculture, industrial activity, purchase or sale of any goods (other than in securities) or providing any services and sale/purchase/construction of an immovable property.

 They play an important role in promoting the inclusive growth of the economy and the country as a whole by providing many contributions of its own by catering and fulfilling the financial needs of the customers who don’t want to make themselves part of the banking schemes.
 They provide innovative financial services to Micro, Small, and Medium Enterprises (MSMEs) most suitable to their business requirements and play some critical parts in the development of the economy by generating wealth and employment, providing financial support to the rural and weaker sections of the economy and society who are in need for them.

 In this era too, where currently we stand facing off against the Covid-19 which has wrecked-havoc in the functioning of the world, where India itself is no exception.
 All the economies are suffering due to this, and it’s no surprise that the market researchers foresaw this whole situation way before it even happened.
 The condition is so bad that it brought down economies in a few months!
-People are not able to earn, the companies are not able to function, the employs are not getting any work, and the whole economy is suffering in the grand scheme of things.
+People are not able to earn, the companies are not able to function, the employees are not getting any work, and the whole economy is suffering in the grand scheme of things.
 In this grave and dire situation, the NBFCs are the ones who are rising to support and boost the economies in the right direction and allow the markets to stand in a better condition.
 This makes NBFC registration in India a profitable prospect.

 Roles of NBFCs: